 LCH collects varying degrees of information about clients of clearing members, depending on the segregation model selected, through client account opening procedures.
 This information is provided and kept updated by clearing members, as LCH has no contractual arrangements with clearing members' clients.
-LCH continuously reminds its clearing members to keep client information up to date and to provide updates at the very least annually.
+LCH requires clearing members to keep client information up to date and review clients' contact information at least annually.

-The data collected is most detailed in the case of clients selecting ISAs, or those clearing under the US FCM regime.
-For other models, LCH may not have detailed client information.
-For example, clearing members may also provide client information for those clients which use OSAs.
-This is not mandatory and the information is maintained by the clearing members.
+The data collected is most detailed in the case of clients selecting ISAs, or those clearing under the FCM model.
+For other segregation models, LCH may not have detailed or any client information.
+For example, clearing members may provide client information for those clients which use OSAs, but this is not mandatory and the information is maintained by the clearing members.

 Indirect client ("client-of-client") accounts are visible to LCH in the same way as direct client accounts and hence are subject to the same level of scrutiny and monitoring as direct client accounts.
 Therefore indirect client clearing risks are identified in each account similarly to direct client clearing risks.
 Margin models have been developed and implemented to measure these risks on an overnight and intraday basis.
-However, LCH does not hold details of individual clients of clients.
+However, LCH does not hold details of individual entities that are clients of clients.

 The material risk arising at LCH from tiered participation is the default of a client, which disrupts or materially adversely affects a clearing member.
 In the event of a clearing member default, LCH could face risks should positions and collateral held for clients of a defaulting clearing member not be able to be ported.
-LCH may therefore, in these circumstances, liquidate client positions and apply collateral in the same way as for proprietary accounts.
-Following the completion of default-management processes (the closing or transfer of positions and the realisation of collateral) LCH may apply surpluses in a clearing member's house account(s) to offset losses in the clearing member's client account(s), but not vice versa.
+LCH may, therefore, in these circumstances, liquidate client positions and apply collateral in the same way as for proprietary accounts.
+Following the completion of default-management processes (the closing or transfer of positions and the realisation of collateral), LCH may apply surpluses in a clearing member's house account(s) to offset losses in the clearing member's client account(s), but not vice versa.

-LCH mitigates these risks through setting appropriate membership criteria for its clearing members, by monitoring client portfolios and accounts, and by setting rules which allow the efficient and timely porting of clients in default scenarios.
+LCH mitigates these risks through setting appropriate membership criteria for its clearing members, by monitoring client portfolios and accounts, and by setting rules which allow, where possible and required, the efficient and timely porting of clients in default scenarios.